routetopa/ckanext-rtpa_theme/README.rst

 ckanext-rtpa_theme
 =============

-Rtpa_Theme is a graphical overlay for ckan platform - it makes it look like RouteToPA Project (link :http://vmegov01.deri.ie/en).
+Rtpa_Theme is a graphical overlay for ckan platform - it makes it look like RouteToPA Project.
+(link to original website :http://vmegov01.deri.ie/en).